carlos-unix/ifmg-cardapio-digital/README.md

 # IFMG Cardápio Digital v1.0.1

 IFMG Cardápio Digital is a Java-based Telegram bot integrated with the Telegram Bot API.
-It allows users to consult the daily menu of the Federal Institute of Education, Science and Technology of Minas Gerais (IFMG) campuses directly through Telegram.
+It allows users to consult the daily menu of the Federal Institute of Education, Science and Technology of Minas Gerais (IFMG) campi directly through Telegram.

 🔗 Access the bot: https://t.me/IFMGCD_bot